terra-campaigns/unsettled/directory/Sigisfarne/Stone.md

 {% include header_directories.md %}

+You sing the stories of rivers and lakes, your talents soothing friends and the elements alike.
+You've seen more than most, but somehow it never seems to be enough.

-- **Appearance**: You have a Statuesque Physique, Scarred Skin, and Wavy Hair.
+You have a Statuesque Physique, Scarred Skin, and Wavy Hair.
 Your Face is Sunken, your Speech Booming.
 You have Rancid Clothing.
 You are Ambitious and Rude.
 You are 50 years old.

+**Bond:** One of your ancestors wronged a Moss Witch, who cursed their bloodline.
+Your visage causes mirrors to shatter.
+You’ve noticed that the shards can sometimes reveal illusions.

-- Not content to sit still.
+Not content to sit still.
 Driven man.
-- Bloodline is cursed by a moss which.
-Mirrors shatter.